What is Diffusion

 - Dissolving ice, sugar, salt crystals in water to form a uniform solution

 Basic Characteristics of Diffusion

 - It is a fast and spontaneous process

 - When occurring across a biological membrane, it is a type of passive transport

 - Requires no energy expenditure

-- It depends upon the nature of interaction between the diffusing material and the medium in which diffusion occurs
+- It depends upon the interaction between the diffusing material and the medium in which the diffusion occurs

-- It will continue until the concentration of the material becomes even on both the regions or equilibrium is reached
+- It continues until the concentration of the molecules becomes even throughout the region, or equilibrium is reached

-- It can only take place when the diffusing material on both sides of the concentration gradient is fully or partially miscible
+- Takes place only when the diffusing material on both sides of the concentration gradient is fully or partially miscible

 - Diffusion of any one material is independent of the diffusion of any other substance